coap-security/coap-ace-poc-overview/README.md

 the browser session's credentials (typically cookies) would only be sent to the WebSocket server if the application and the AS were hosted on the same Origin.

-Using an HTTP transport is suitable for the PoC itself, but is also expected to be viable for practical deployments.
+Using HTTP as a transport between Client and AS is suitable for the PoC itself, but is also expected to be viable for practical deployments.
 In that case, the AS would interact with an existing authentication server (Single-Sign-On mechanisms such as OpenID) at log-in time.